10 Reasons Why The Salar De Uyuni Tour Is Worth It

 Check out our guide here for the best times to visit Salar de Uyuni for the mirror effect along with some photography tips for getting the perfect reflection shot.

-4. Great Value For Money And Convenient
+6. The Tour Is Great Value For Money

 Even though Uyuni is fast becoming a popular tourist destination, the cost for the salt flat tour is still reasonable compared to other tours in South America.